Mohammed0192/Dubai-Off-Plan-Property-analysis/README.md

 ![Screenshot 2024-11-07 103342](https://github.com/user-attachments/assets/910a334f-19c5-4f8d-82d7-a4adef00c4d3)

-### Growing demand for Shop properties in Jebel Ali Village (IB Mall):
+### Growing popularity for Shop properties in Jebel Ali Village (IB Mall):

 * **Jebel Ali Village competitive space for OPP Shops.** OPP Shop prices near IB Mall have increased noticeably since 2021 yet the number of OPP shop purchases have remained low in that area.
-Higher prices with limited supply could indicate confidence among investors and developers in the area’s growth potential.
+Higher prices with limited supply could indicate  investors confidence in the area’s growth potential or high competition in urban areas where land costs are high.

-* **OPP Shops are cheaper in Al-Kasir (near Marina Mall).** This reflects the popularity of Al-Kasir that the number of shops have increased in this area, causing a drop in OPP shop prices since 2019 - market saturation?
+* **OPP Shops are cheaper in Al-Kasir (near Marina Mall).** This reflects the popularity of Al-Kasir that the number of OPP shop purchases have increased in this area, causing a drop in OPP shop prices since 2019.
+Demand for OPP shops in al-Kasir is present, but only at more affordable levels.

 ![Screenshot 2024-11-07 104641](https://github.com/user-attachments/assets/ac7c09d9-0e60-48a0-bb5a-cb9237b10dfe)
 ![Screenshot 2024-11-07 105046](https://github.com/user-attachments/assets/b524346d-c366-4983-aa6d-6d33fc9bc20b)

 # Recommendations:

 Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Flats near iconic landmarks are being favoured over Hotels particularly in Downtown Dubai. **Focus on Downtown Flats and High-Demand Areas.**

+* In al-Marina OPP shops have seen increased purchases at lower prices. **Capitalize on the Growing Popularity of OPP Shops in Jebel Ali and Marina.**

+* Low demand and declining OPP Office prices across Dubai. **Shift Away from Office Spaces and Focus on Flats.**

+* Clear competition in established urban areas, but areas like Jebel Ali show promise for growth. **Focus on off-plan shops that cater to both local residents and international visitors, as these areas are likely to see infrastructure and retail growth.**

 # Assumptions and Caveats: